ddsnowboard/showDB/README.md

 showDB
 ======

 Shows a sqlite3 database visually.
-Soon, it will probably have the capability to edit the database, but right now I'm just focusing on showing.
-It will have the ability to run on any database, with the help of a file picker dialog, and it will be able to be run as a program in itself, or copied to the same directory as your own program, imported, and run that way, and maybe even from the console with a command for the target database.
-You'll be able to choose which rows of the database are shown, and it will save it in some sort of config file for later.
-It'll open the same way as last time, but you'll be able to override this and open a new database or edit the columns shown.
+It can also do some rather rudementary editing.
+You can pick any database you want and any columns you want from that database, and you can switch whenever, but it will remember the columns between occasions.
+You can run it as a standalone program, or use it as a module with just one method, which I'll talk about right now.

+######showDB(location, DB_name)

+Give the file location of the database and it's name, and it'll show it in a tkinter GUI.
+Pretty simple.
+Might add option to programmatically pick columns soon, but for now there's a GUI for that too.